-You must configure the Power IQ Service before you can add Power IQ proxy interfaces to nodes.
+You must configure the Power IQ Service before you can add Power IQ proxy interfaces to nodes, or synchronize Power IQ with CC-SG to add IT Devices to CC-SG as nodes.
 This is done via the CC-SG Access menu.